uperl/Test2-Plugin-FauxHomeDir/README.md

 - [File::HomeDir::Test](https://metacpan.org/pod/File::HomeDir::Test)

     I used to use this module a lot.
 It was good.
-Unfortunately It has not, in this developers opinion been actively maintained for years, with the very brief exception when it was broken by changes introduced in the Perl 5.25.x series when `.` was removed from `@INC`.
+Unfortunately It has not, in this developers opinion, been actively maintained for years, with the very brief exception when it was broken by changes introduced in the Perl 5.25.x series when `.` was removed from `@INC`.
 It also comes bundled as part of [File::HomeDir](https://metacpan.org/pod/File::HomeDir) which does a lot more than I really